juhp/rpmbuild-order/README.md

 - `Distribution.RPM.Build.Graph` provides lower level functions for generating RPM dependency graphs
-- `Distribution.RPM.Build.Order` provides higher level functions for sort packages in build dependency orders and output.
+- `Distribution.RPM.Build.Order` provides higher level functions for sorting packages in build dependency orders and output.

 Please see the documentation for more details.